00labs/huma-monorepo/0_doc/Huma Protocol Technical Design.md

 ### Sentinel Service

 With our design so far, we update the user account whenever users take actions on the account.
-There are several needs that the contract needs to be triggered.
+There are several needs that the contract needs to be triggered without user triggering.

 - Refresh the account when the user is late.
-This is necessary so that we can bookkeeping the balances for the LPs correctly.
+This is necessary so that we can bookkeeping the balances  and distribute incomes to the LPs for the LPs correctly.
 - Trigger default when the account has passed the default grace period.
+This is necessary so that we can distribute losses to the LPs timely and correctly.
-- Let the contract know a payment related to a collateral has been received.
+- Let the contract know a payment related to a receivable has been received.
+Because of the limitation of ERC20, Wehn a receivable is paid, we only know some fund is transferred to the pool account, but do not know exactly which receivable has been paid.
+We have to listen to events to see which receivables are paid and trigger bookkeeping with the contract properly.

-Sentinel Service monitors our own subgraph and partners’ subgraphs, calls the contracts when any of the conditions are met.
+Sentinel Service uses GraphQL to monitor our own subgraph and partners’ subgraphs, add the transactions that meeting predefined transactions into job queues.
+The job queues will call functions provided by the contracts (e.r.g refreshAccount(...), triggerDefault(...), onReceivedPayment(...)) to finish the bookkeeping, and dispurse remaining funds to the user in receivable factoring use case.

 [design doc](Payment%20Defaulting%20Service.md)